user00000001/tesra-dapi/README.md

 <script src="./lib/browser.js"></script>
 ```

-The use of the code is required under the global namespace of Ont.
+The use of the code is required under the global namespace of Tst.
 ```
 var client = dApi.client;
 ```

 ### Initialisation
-dApp needs to register itself as a client with the ontology-dapi library to enable the communication.
+dApp needs to register itself as a client with the tesra-dapi library to enable the communication.

 ```
-import { client } from 'ontology-dapi';
+import { client } from 'tesra-dapi';

 client.registerClient({});
 ```

 ## Usage

-Examples of usage can be found in [EXAMPLES.md](EXAMPLES.md) or in a [demo app](https://github.com/OntologyCommunityDevelopers/ontology-dapi-demo)
+Examples of usage can be found in [EXAMPLES.md](EXAMPLES.md) or in a [demo app](https://github.com/TesraSupernet/tesra-dapi-demo)

 # Documentation

 All the methods of dAPI from OEP-6 are organised into smaller units: **asset**, **identity**, **message**, **network**, **provider**, **smartContract** and **utils**.
-The definitions of the methods can be found directly in the [OEP-6](https://github.com/backslash47/OEPs/blob/oep-dapp-api/OEP-6/OEP-6.mediawiki).
+The definitions of the methods can be found directly in the [OEP-6](https://github.com/user00000001/OEPs/blob/oep-dapp-api/OEP-6/OEP-6.mediawiki).

 # Build